strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 module.exports = createCoreController('plugin::todo.task');
 ```

-If you want to add an action to this controller like we did previously, you must do the following:
+If you want to add an action to this controller as we did previously, you must do the following:

 ```js
 // server/controllers/task.js